justUmen/GameScript/README.md

 * allow arrows and tab in "read"
 * add offline option --offline, then it will download all standalone into a folder .GameScript ?? + update
 * better help with online/offline, update
+* each chapter have basic knowledge identical to wallpaper generator

 ## Details :